sergeantd83/SAT-Smart-Autotune-Thermostat-/README.md

 Tuning:

-Currently there is no documentation about SAT project but you can join discord server https://discord.gg/TcmTg6BT and you will get the help you need.
+Currently there is no documentation about SAT project but you can join the OTGW-firmware discord server https://discord.gg/TcmTg6BT and you will get the help you need.